Parking-Lab/parking/README.md

 ----------

 # Installation
 This information is also available in the Instructions doc.
 These instructions are for people with macs.
 If you have windows, this won't work, and you should find someone with a mac.
 If you have linux, this might work, or might not, but you can figure it out yourself like you do for everything else.

 > **Note**
+> This installation guide requires Python 2.7, which is installed by default on Macs running anything before MacOS Monterey.
+We chose Python 2.7, even though it is deprecated, because of this ease-of-installation benefit.
+If you have updated to (or past) Monterey, use the MacOS installer [here](https://www.python.org/downloads/release/python-2718/) to restore python before continuing.

+> **Note**
 > If you've messed with your `~/.bash_profile` or `~/.zshrc`, make sure everyone has read and write access: `sudo chmod 666 [file]`.
 This technically gives execute access too, but I don't remember the numbers for only r/w, it's not a security problem, and is confirmed to work.